lendstack/lendstack-wordle/README.md

 ## Submission Guidelines:

-- Fork this [repository](https://github.com/lendstack/lendstack-wordle) and create a new branch for your work.
+- Fork this [repository](https://github.com/lendstack/lendstack-wordle) and create a new branch named `wordle-[YOUR NAME]`.
 - Provide clear instructions on how to run the application locally.
 - Include a README file explaining your approach, decisions made, and any additional features implemented.
+- Open a PR.

 ## Evaluation Criteria: